 Throughout the course emphasis is placed on using the language communicatively in authentic situations.
-French will be used at a target of 90% of the time by the instructor as he/she leads the class through student-centered activities actively that engage the learners in producing French in meaningful contexts.
-Students at the accelerated level are also expected to produce French at a target of 90% of the time during instruction.
+French will be used at a target of 90% of the time by the instructor as he/she leads the class through student-centered activities that actively engage the learners in producing French in meaningful contexts.

-Course Proficiencies: Students who successfully complete this course will have developed the ability to communicate at the Intermediate Low proficiency level in three modes of communication:
+Course Proficiencies: Students who successfully complete this course will have developed the ability to communicate at the intermediate-low proficiency level in three modes of communication: